cortex-js/compute-engine/src/README.md

 **Symbols** are identifiers that represent the name of constants, variables and functions.

-Symbols are strings of valid Unicode characters, except:
+Symbols are strings of valid Unicode characters (including Greek, Cyrillic, Hebrew, Arabic, mathematical symbols, Ideographic and CJK symbols and emojis),
+except:

 <div class=symbols-table>